Hobosexual relationships are everywhere, and you’ll have your hands full for those who enter into one.

 Now might be an intelligent time to step back and evaluate what’s happening if you find the relationship is moving too fast.

-I know you probably haven’t heard of the hobosexual relationship before but today I want to dig a bit deeper into the meaning of being taken advantage of for personal gain.
+I know you probably haven’t heard of the hobosexual relationship before.
+Still, today I want to dig a bit deeper into the meaning of being taken advantage of for personal gain.

-This world is full of scammers and I’ve written many a blog posts about scams about money but this is a different type of scam where the person may or may not get money but they certainly get security.
+This world is full of scammers, and I’ve written many blog posts about money scams, but this is a different scam where the person may or may not get money.

-A hobosexual craves a security blanket and someone to take care of them without putting any emotion or money into the relationship.
-Scary to think about but it happens all the time.
+A hobosexual craves a security blanket and someone to care for them without putting emotion or money into the relationship.
+Scary to think about, but it happens all the time.

 Meaning of a Hobosexual Relationship

-Well, there’s a Seattle-based alternative rock-band named the Hobosexual but this isn’t about your relationship with music it’s about your relationship in general.
+There’s a Seattle-based alternative rock band named the Hobosexual, but this isn’t about your relationship with music.
+It’s about your relationship in general.

-A hobosexual according to Urban dictionary is a relationship based on need rather than love.
+According to the Urban Dictionary, A hobosexual is a relationship based on need rather than love.

-There are healthy relationships that are based on love and in most cases take time to develop.
+There are healthy relationships based on love, and, in most cases, love takes time to develop.

-Like you I had to Google it and read more into it because it definitely reeked of someone being taken advantage of financially, emotionally and perhaps physically.
+Like you, I had to Google it and read more into it because it reeked of someone being taken advantage of financially, emotionally and perhaps physically.